St. Anselm's North City School, Jaipur: Campus and infrastructure

 The school has a chapel in the basement of the building, which is visited by the faithful for prayers and to get the blessings of the Lord.
 The school has a principal residence beside the school building, and a guest house nearby and a small peacock garden beside the principal's residence.

 The school campus has a church named Holy Redeemer Church, situated at a distance from the ground surrounded by statues.
 The church has a hall in its basement that is used for celebrations, counselling or literary society meetings.

 The school campus includes a basketball court.
 There is a swimming complex beside the principal's residence having a swimming pool.
 The parking area for the school vans and buses is available near the entrance gate.

-Curriculum

-The school follows the continuous and comprehensive evaluation (CCE), introduced by CBSE, from classes II to X.

-For junior classes the subjects are mathematics, English and Hindi language and literature, social science, science, computer science, art and crafts, writing skills, moral science, general knowledge.

-For middle classes VI to VIII the subjects are mathematics, English, Hindi and Sanskrit language and literature, social science (differentiated into history, civics, geography, science, computer science, art (drawing & craft), moral science, environmental studies and general knowledge.